 Texture Additive | Layered Paint Finish

 This is where it got fun!
 I added the Sea Spray to the Buttercream chalk mineral paint and made a consistency like a peanut butter.
 I hate to admit I didn’t measure, but I really don’t think you could mess this up.
 Using my chip brush I stippled the paint in random areas.
 Again, not full coverage.
 Just enough to add texture.
 Oh, by the way, I won’t be using that brush again so don’t use your good one.
 An inexpensive chip brush will do.
 It was trashed!

 After the texture had dried, I went back with the Tea Rose chalk mineral paint and stippled that over the whole piece, and allowed it to dry.
 Stippling is a method of applying paint.
 Rather than brushing it on, you dabbed it on with the end of the bristles of the paintbrush.
 Using this method created even more texture and layering.
 I used a 220 grit sandpaper to gently smooth any of the rough raised areas once it had dried.
 The finish will be rough/textured, and that’s just what I wanted.
 I was careful not to over-sand because I wanted the rough texture.
 Just enough to knock off the sharp peaks.

 Adding the Black Wax | Layered Paint Finish

 The next step in the process was adding the black wax and blended it in with a chip brush.
 I liked the look it gave rather than using my large wax brush.
 This gave me more control as I added more in the corners of the trim around the drawers.
 I really loved the way the black wax would get caught in the rough texture.
-It’s was a beautiful layered paint finish.
+It’s was a beautifully layered paint finish.